 The combination tax and revenue Certificates of Obligation, Series 2008 (the 2008 Certificates) were issued in 2008, and mature in various amounts annually on February 15, from 2009 through 2038.
 These have stated coupon rates ranging from 3.25% to 5.00%, and are collateralized by a levy of ad valorem tax revenue and lien on and pledge of surplus revenues.
-All of the 2008 Certificates still outstanding may be redeemed at the System's option on or after February 15, 2018 at a price of par plus accrued interest at the date of redemption.
+In February 2018, the System elected to exercise the option to redeem all of the 2008 Certificates still outstanding at a price of par plus accrued interest at the date of redemption.

 In August 2016, the System advance refunded \$215,485 of the Series 2008 Certificates with the issuance of the Limited Tax Refunding Bonds (the 2016 Bonds).
 As a result of the refunding, the System decreased its total debt service requirements by \$69,350 and incurred an accounting loss of approximately \$15,155.
 The accounting loss on the refunding is being amortized into interest expense using a straight-line method over the term of the 2016 Bonds, which mature in 2037.
-The balance of the deferred loss on the refunding is \$15,144 at December 31, 2016 and is included as a deferred outflow of resources in the accompanying balance sheets.
+The balance of the deferred loss on the refunding is \$14,374, and \$15,144 at December 31, 2017 and 2016, respectively, and is included as a deferred outflow of resources in the accompanying balance sheets.